 I'm a native of Pasadena, although during the school year I'm a graduate student at the Cleveland Institute of Music.
-I play the pipe organ, and I just finished my first year working on my master of music degree in organ performance.
+I play the pipe organ, and I'm in my last year working on my master of music degree in organ performance.
 Eventually, I want to get a doctorate and work as a church music director or (ideally) the professor of organ at a small college.
 I'm not religious; I just find the music very moving and powerful.
 You know that stereotype about the guy wistfully saying "Aahhhhh, Bach!!!" while lifting his arm to the heavens?
 That's basically me. :^P

 My bachelor's degree is actually in physics rather than music.
 I got my bachelor's degree in Cleveland too, at Case Western Reserve University.
 I'm glad that I studied physics as an undergrad--it's nice to have floating around in your head, and on occasion it comes in handy.

 Let's see.
 When I'm not frantically practicing, what do I do....
 I guess you could say my first love in life was railroads and steam locomotives.
 I volunteer at a railroad museum maintaining and operating a steam locomotive from 1922, and I'm a federally qualified locomotive engineer.
 My grandfather, great-grandfather, and great-great-grandfather all worked for the Santa Fe Railway, so maybe it's genetic....